How to outsource: A decision-making guide for entrepreneurs

 5. How does technology facilitate outsourcing?

 While managing outsourcing used to be complicated because information was processed manually, technology has greatly simplified and accelerated exchanges.
-“For example, if there is a change to a drawing for a part, the updates can be shared among the different teams, commented on and corrected in real time,” Le François explains.
+If there is a change to a drawing for a part, for example, the updates can be shared among the different teams, commented on and corrected in real time.

-In conclusion, outsourcing is not a magic fix-all, but it can be an interesting option depending on the context and your company’s specific objectives.
+In conclusion, outsourcing is not a magic fix-all, but it can be an interesting option to explore depending on your company’s context and specific objectives.